RonMercier/advanced-keylogger/README.md

 ## GETTING STARTED – PYTHON, PYCHARM AND MODULES

-**Before we start writing code, it’s important to ensure we have Python installed as well as the proper modules**
+**Before you start writing code, it’s important to ensure you have Python installed as well as the proper modules**

 **Step One**: Go to https://www.python.org, navigate to the downloads section, and download the latest version of Python.